Shark IZ682H Vertex Pro Review

 Shark Vertex Pro dual charger

-In my opinion, this is one of the better upgrades Sharked introduced.
+In my opinion, this is one of the better upgrades Shark introduced.
 Instead of utilizing a plug, Shark used a dock with slots for two batteries – yes, the Vertex Pro comes with two detachable batteries.

 There are four suction-cup-like legs, so it won’t move or slide around while charging.